faceyspacey/webpack-flush-chunks/README.md

   chunkNames: ReactUniversalComponent.flushChunkNames(),
   before: ['bootstrap', 'vendor'],                // default
   after: ['main'],                                // default
-  rootDir: path.resolve(__dirname, '..'),         // required only for a Babel-compiled server not using chunkNames
   outputPath: path.resolve(__dirname, '../dist'), // required only if you want to serve raw CSS })
 ```

 - **chunkNames** - ***array of chunks flushed from `react-universal-component`

 - **before** - ***array of named entries that come BEFORE your dynamic chunks:*** A typical
 pattern is to create a `vendor` chunk.
 A better strategy is to create a `vendor` and a `bootstrap` chunk.
 The "bootstrap"
 chunk is a name provided to the `CommonsChunkPlugin` which has no entry point specified for it.
 The plugin by default removes